ManuelPeinado/QuickReturnHeader/README.md

        src="https://developer.android.com/images/brand/en_app_rgb_wo_45.png" />
 </a>

-You can browse the [source code][5] of this application to see how easy it is to integrate QuickReturnHeader in your application.
+You can browse its [source code][5] to see how easy it is to integrate QuickReturnHeader in your application.

 ###Including in your project